ligato/docs/docs/user-guide/agentctl.md

 ### Report

-Use this command to generate a report on the runtime system.
-The report is packaged as a zipfile consisting of multiple subreport files.
+Use this command to generate runtime system reports.
+The report is packaged as a zipfile containing multiple subreport files.

-Most of the subreport files contain or replicate the output of individual CLI commands or REST API calls.
-In addition, the files contain information about a problem source.

-You do not need to separately run each command or API call.
-This will save you time and effort, and reduce problem resolution times.
+Most of the subreport files contain output of individual CLI commands or REST API calls.
+In addition, the files contain error and problem source information.
+You will save time and effort, and reduce problem resolution time.

 ```
 Usage:	agentctl report